albertjuhe/annotator_nodejs_store/README.md

 ##Development

+The core of teh annotator has been modified.

 1)All the routing in the nodejs application are in the lib\rest\buffer.js 2)update annotation: app.put('/annotation/update/:username/:code/:id', function(req, res)
 3)delete annotation app.delete('/annotation/destroy/:username/:code/:id', function(req, res)